C. M. Kösemen: Artwork

-Kosemen's artwork ranges from scientifically accurate depictions of prehistoric life to surrealist paintings.
-Kosemen's surrealist art combines elements of "imaginary spirits" and "mythological environments".
-In 2010, Kosemen met Kerimcan Güleryüz, head of an art exhibition project called the Empire Project, which prompted him to further explore symbolism in art.
-Kosemen remains affiliated with the Empire Project Gallery in Istanbul as an artist.
+Kösemen's artwork ranges from scientifically accurate depictions of prehistoric life to surrealist paintings.
+Kösemen's surrealist art combines elements of "imaginary spirits" and "mythological environments".
+In 2010, Kösemen met Kerimcan Güleryüz, head of an art exhibition project called the Empire Project, which prompted him to further explore symbolism in art.
+Kösemen remains affiliated with the Empire Project Gallery in Istanbul as an artist.

-Since 2010, Kosemen's artwork has been the subject of several exhibitions in Istanbul, such as the exhibition "Sanctuary" which was held at the art space in the quarter Karaköy called Space Debris from January 19 to February 17 of 2018.
-Kosemen typically completes one large research book and two art exhibits every year.
-In addition to exhibitions in Turkey, Kosemen's art has also been displayed internationally in Italy, Austria, Montenegro, England and Israel.
+Since 2010, Kösemen's artwork has been the subject of several exhibitions in Istanbul, such as the exhibition "Sanctuary" which was held at the art space in the quarter Karaköy called Space Debris from January 19 to February 17 of 2018.
+Kösemen typically completes one large research book and two art exhibits every year.
+In addition to exhibitions in Turkey, Kösemen's art has also been displayed internationally in Italy, Austria, Montenegro, England and Israel.

 Writing

-In 2012, Kosemen co-authored the book All Yesterdays with Australian paleoartist John Conway and British paleontologist Darren Naish.
+In 2012, Kösemen co-authored the book All Yesterdays with Australian paleoartist John Conway and British paleontologist Darren Naish.
 The book, which garnered wide attention and positive reviews, explores speculative ideas in paleoart, art reconstructing prehistoric animals.
-Conway and Kosemen began working on the book together after they realized that a vast majority of modern dinosaur artwork did not really portray dinosaurs as real animals, ignoring features such as various type of soft tissue (e.g. skin flaps, pouches, fat) that are unlikely to have survived through fossilization.
-Both All Yesterdays and Conways's, Naish's and Kosemen's later book Cryptozoologicon were widely featured in the media.
+Conway and Kösemen began working on the book together after they realized that a vast majority of modern dinosaur artwork did not really portray dinosaurs as real animals, ignoring features such as various type of soft tissue (e.g. skin flaps, pouches, fat) that are unlikely to have survived through fossilization.
+Both All Yesterdays and Conways's, Naish's and Kösemen's later book Cryptozoologicon were widely featured in the media.

-In 2011, Kosemen discovered that he is descended from Dönmeh, Jews forced to convert to Islam in the 17th century.
+In 2011, Kösemen discovered that he is descended from Dönmeh, Jews forced to convert to Islam in the 17th century.
 He published a book about them, Osman Hasan and the Tombstone Photographs of the Dönmes, in 2014.
-This book was purchased by several leading research institutes and universities worldwide and won Kosemen the Eduard-Duckesz History Prize in 2016.
+This book was purchased by several leading research institutes and universities worldwide and won Kösemen the Eduard-Duckesz History Prize in 2016.

-Kosemen's 2018 book The Disappearing City, explores and collects photographs of 20th century Turkish street signs and architecture in Istanbul.
-Describing the book, Kosemen has stated that it came about since Istanbul is rapidly replacing its 20th century buildings and that the city as such is "losing some valuable buildings of a type that are being preserved in, say, Tel Aviv".
+Kösemen's 2018 book The Disappearing City, explores and collects photographs of 20th century Turkish street signs and architecture in Istanbul.
+Describing the book, Kösemen has stated that it came about since Istanbul is rapidly replacing its 20th century buildings and that the city as such is "losing some valuable buildings of a type that are being preserved in, say, Tel Aviv".

-Kosemen has garnered attention for his work within the speculative evolution genre.
+Kösemen has garnered attention for his work within the speculative evolution genre.
 In 2006, he published the book All Tomorrows online as a free PDF file.
 All Tomorrows explores a speculative billion-year future history of humanity and its descendants and experienced a surge in online popularity in 2021.
-Kosemen is also known for his "Snaiad" speculative evolution project, which explores a fictional alien world called Snaiad, with a diverse ecosystem of creatures designed by Kosemen himself.
-Kosemen hopes to eventually publish Snaiad as a book.
+Kösemen is also known for his "Snaiad" speculative evolution project, which explores a fictional alien world called Snaiad, with a diverse ecosystem of creatures designed by Kösemen himself.
+Kösemen hopes to eventually publish Snaiad as a book.

+In July 2024 Kösemen announced a crowdfunding campaign to publish All Tomorrows in English as a physical book for the first time.
+The crowdfunding goal was met within 24hrs.